Inclusive Spaces 2.0

 The project overview

-What happens to the contributions of Citizen Scientists?
+What happened to the contributions of Citizen Scientists?

 Participating and supporting institutions

 - queraum. cultural and social research (project leader)

 - C&T, University of Worcester (project partner)

 - University of Vienna, Department of Education (project partner)

 - NMS & JHS Konstanziagasse (project partner school)